-- How you have defined your strategy, using knowledge, data and experience - How did you adapt your strategy? - How did you learn, to provide even more strategic value?
+- How have you defined your strategy, using knowledge, data and experience - How did you adapt your strategy? - How did you learn, to provide even more strategic value? - Please write your answer in the form of evidence stories up to a maximum of 6.